 - Encourage schools and communities to model environmentally responsible behavior.

-- Promote awareness of the impact of potentially hazardous substances.
+- Promote awareness of the impact of potentially hazardous and toxic substances.

 - Encourage state and federal funding of environmentally responsible programs.